qichaozhao/cards/_posts/2018-05-24-potato-lemon-6.md

 $$ \frac{\partial J}{\partial W^{l}} = \frac{1}{M} \left( \frac{\partial J}{\partial Z^{l}} .
 (A^{l-1})^{T} \right) \qquad (3) $$

 Note $$ M $$ in this case indicates the number of training examples we have.
+This has been added for completeness-sake.
+When going through the derivations for the first time you can set M = 1 and treat it as if taking one input at a time.

 Using the chain rule again, we can re-write $$ \frac{\partial J}{\partial Z^{l}} $$ as: